PoJD/can/README.md

 * invoke setupCanSwitch (nodeId) to setup EEPROM of the chip as the CanSwitch
 * invoke setupCanRelay (bit floor) to setup EEPROM of the chip as the CanRelay

+### CanRelay.X
+This project is the can relay implementation.
+The chips programmed this way are planned to be installed on a PCB directly controlling the relays for lights.
+Key features:

+* Registers for all NORMAL messages for a given floor (the floor has to be setup in EEPROM first)
+* For a given normal message, it would ignore the first bit and treat the rest as the counter of port to switch on.

+#### Mapping of ports
+* 1-7 toggles PORTA1..PORTA7
+* 8-16 toggles PORTB1..PORTB7
+* 17-24 toggles PORTC1..PORTC7